theinternetgy/Enterprise-Apps/README.md

 ##Note: Source code is moved to TFS for Continuous Integration Build System.
 ##Application will be shared as Executable.
-##Please use Issue Tracker any issues or enhancement requests.
+##For any issues or enhancement requests Please use Issue Tracker.
 This repository will be continued.